PixelTom/ludumdare42/readme.md

 * Use relative file paths for any assets loaded by your HTML or JavaScript.
 This will negate any potential path issues when the game is later uploaded to a webserver.
 * If you intend to store development assets (i.e PSD's, Texture Packer files, etc) inside your project, store them outside of the `src` directory to avoid bloating your builds with them.
-* Borwserify is crazy powerful.
-I'm not going to quote Spiderman, but you should definitely check out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook).
+* Browserify is crazy powerful.
+I'm not going to quote Spider-man, but you should definitely check out [Substack's Browserify Handbook](https://github.com/substack/browserify-handbook).
 * Linting is disabled by default, if you'd like to enforce it for production builds update the `.jshintrc` with rules for your coding style and remove the comment block from jshint directive in the gruntfile's build task.

 ### Available Targets